Calaveras County, California: Government

-Gary Tofanelli (District 1); Jack Garamendi (District 2); Merita Callaway (District 3); Dennis Mills (District 4) and Benjamin Stopper (District 5).
+Gary Tofanelli (District 1); Autumn Andahl (District 2); Martin Huberty (District 3); Amanda Folendorf (District 4) and Benjamin Stopper (District 5).

-In January 2020 Merita Callaway was elected Chair of the Board and Ben Stopper was elected Vice Chair.
-Albert Alt is the County Administrative Officer and Sarah DeKay is the interim County Counsel.
+In January 2023 Gary Tofanelli was elected chair of the board and Jack Garamendi was elected Vice Chair.
+Teresa Hitchcock is the County Executive Officer and Sarah Edwards is the County Counsel.
 Both are appointed by and serve at the pleasure of the Board of Supervisors.